-You must back up your server as described in "Backup Procedures" on page 31 as part of any upgrade process.
+You must back up your server as described in "Backup procedures" on page 31 as part of any upgrade process.

 For additional safety, run p4 verify as part of your upgrade.
-See "Verifying during server upgrades" on page 48 for details.
+See "Verifying files during server upgrades" on page 47 for details.

 Upgrading to Release 2001.1 or later requires an upgrade of your database files.
-Downgrading thereafter requires a that you restore from backups.
+Downgrading thereafter requires that you restore from backups.

-If you wish to keep a pre-2001.1 server available as a fallback option when upgrading to 2001.1 or higher, you must back up your entire server root (including the db. \ files) after stopping the server.
+If you want to keep a pre-2001.1 server available as a fallback option when upgrading to 2001.1 or higher, you must back up your entire server root (including the db. files) after you stop the server.